UB-Mannheim/PalMA/INSTALL.md

 -------

 PalMA uses external applications as viewers for the different document types.
-For HTML, a web browser is needed. midori, netsurf, dwb, surf, xombrero, uzbl.
+For HTML, a web browser is needed.
+Some light-weight browsers are midori, netsurf, dwb, surf, xombrero, uzbl.

 Raspberry Pi